Skip to main content

 How do you avoid phishing scams?

-Knowing how to stop phishing emails and texts means knowing what to look for.
-While scammers are always changing their approaches to evade detection, certain red flags can help tip you off to trouble.
-Some telltale signs of a phishing email or text message include:
+The good news: there are signs, and it’s possible to spot them.
+Knowing how to protect yourself against phishing emails and texts means knowing what to look for.
+While scammers constantly change their approaches to evade detection, there are certain red flags that can tip you off to trouble.

 • Offers that seem too good to be true